 As a special needs mom, I want this for my son.
 ACCEPTANCE.
 I have never seen him so excited than this very day (other than at church) Ha Ha!
 Some of Brent’s classmates, his teacher and coach, all came over to our home, as well as the local newspaper, and presented him with a team jersey.
 Go Lions!
 Continue reading →

 We are definitely battling with the feeding tube on a daily basis.
 But, what’s new?
 I was sitting here pondering on how long it has been that I learned how to work with feeding tubes and I have to say that I am a genius! haha.
 It has been 18 years.
 What is up with that?
 I should have a medical degree of some sort by now.
 Don’t you agree?

 Budd–Chiari syndrome is a very rare condition.
 It is an uncommon condition induced by thrombotic or nonthrombotic obstruction of the hepatic venous outflow and is characterized by hepatomegaly, ascites, and abdominal pain.
 It is caused by blood clots that completely or partially block blood flow from the liver.
 It usually occurs when a clot narrows or blocks the hepatic veins, which carry blood out of the liver.

 Loving someone who is RARE is a precious honor.
-I am thankful God has given me the privilege to love 2 special RARE people in this life.
-This RARE condition is a Chromosome and Neurological Disorder called L1 Syndrome.
-The ins and outs of daily struggles makes it worthwhile when the smallest little grin comes across their face or hearing the laughter and seeing the silly faces they make when they think no one is watching or listening or even signing a new sign after teaching it to them over and over and over again and you feel like your not winning this battle and all of a sudden…. he signs….
+I am thankful God has given me the privilege to love two special RARE people in this life.
+This RARE condition is a chromosome disorder of the L1cam gene and it’s a neurological disorder called L1 Syndrome.
+Daily struggles make it worthwhile when the smallest little grin comes across my sweet boys faces or hearing the laughter and seeing the silly faces they make when they think no one is watching, listening, or even signing a new sign after teaching it to them over and over and over again.
+Sometimes it can feel like your not winning this battle and then all of a sudden…. he signs….